Rosy Barb – Species Profile & Facts

 Rosy Barb Water Requirements

-Rosy barbs enjoy water that’s up to up to 10 dGH in hardness and has a pH of 6.5.
+Rosy barbs enjoy water that’s up to 10 dGH in hardness and has a pH of 6.5.
 The ideal temperature for this barb variety is in the 64 to 72 °F range.

 They’re known to withstand higher nitrates levels, which makes them a good pick for newly cycled tanks.
 Avoid extreme conditions and offer them enough space, so they can grow.